Guides

 Person scratching their hea

-Although there are many approved HIV drugs, only a few combinations are recommended.
+Although there are many approved HIV drugs, UK guidelines only recommend four main combinations.

-All the recommended combinations are all very effective and easy to take.
+These four combinations are all based on a second-generation integrase inhibitor: either dolutegravir or bictegravir.
+All four combinations are all very effective and easy to take.

-This means the main focus is to chose ART that will be both effective and easy to take.
+The main focus is to choose ART that will be both effective and easy to take.

 Ask your doctor about your choices.
 This will depend on whether you have taken HIV drugs before, or have drug resistance.